 5. Applicants will be assessed on how they express, in lay terms and adequate English, the purpose of their proposed project, how it fits in with their own academic trajectory and why they consider it worthy of support.

-6. While there is no requirement for a minimum period of study, any application for a period of study shorter than a full academic year will need to justify how it fits in with a broader academic aim.
+6. Any application for a period of study shorter than a full academic year will need to justify how it fits in with a broader academic aim.

 7. Applicants are asked to keep the Society informed of any change of address/telephone number/e-mail.